DS202-at-ISU/lab-2-lab2_team14/README.md

     faceted barcharts (depending on the types of variables involved).
     Describe overall pattern, does this variable describe any oddities discovered in 3?
 Identify/follow-up on any oddities.

+Vinayak: I am doing the TotalLivingArea (sf) The range of this variable
+is: